Custom queries in the VS Code extension

 Supported parameters for vulnerability report queries

 Vulnerability reports don’t share any common query parameters with other entry types.
-Each parameter listed in this table works with vulnerability reports only:
+Each parameter listed in this table works with vulnerability reports only, and all parameters are optional: